troglobit/libite/README.md

   **Note:** Requires Linux v3.11, or later, will fall back to the old
     and unsafe `tmpfile()` on older systems.

+- `truncatef(length, fmt, ...)`

+  Like `truncate()`, but takes a formatted string as argument.
+This simplifies some operations when the filename otherwise have to be composed from parts into a separate array before calling the real function.

 - `which(cmd)`, `whichp(cmd)`

   C implementation of UNIX which(1).
 Returns a malloc'ed string with the